JonathanMaillard/Learning-git/README.md

 This is a repository to learn git.

-This is a line added wit Vim.
+This is a line added with Vim.